 The farm-to-table movement is big here so you’ll find fresh, seasonal ingredients at many of these places.
 The Southern food and hospitality will make you wish you could stay for longer than a week or two!

 These restaurants serve great breakfast and brunch dishes plus are full of character.
-Popular breakfast items to order in the South are chicken & waffles, cathead biscuits (biscuits the size of a cathead), and grits.
+Popular breakfast items to order in the South are chicken & waffles, cathead biscuits with gravy (biscuits the size of a cathead), and grits.

 Toast!
 All Day!